drangara/MFIX-Exa/docs/source_docs/qb/hcs.rst

 KT solution due to regions of high and low concentration and correlated motion.

-To test if MFiX-Exa predicts the expected clustering behavior, a system is set up with the following non-dimensional parameters:
+To test if MFIX-Exa predicts the expected clustering behavior, a system is set up with the following non-dimensional parameters:

   * initial thermal Reynolds number: :math:`Re_{T_0} = \rho_g d_p \sqrt{T_0} / \mu_g = 20`